 Given that most games are run on a completely volunteer basis, every year in operation and with an active player base is a feat worthy of being celebrated.

-(I took a page from Alter Aeon’s book and added “celebrate the game’s anniversary” as a tip in my how-to guide on marketing text-based games.
-Thank you, Shadowfax!)
+I took a page from Alter Aeon’s book and added “celebrate the game’s anniversary” as a tip in my how-to guide on marketing text-based games.
+You’ll also find game anniversaries listed on my News & Events page.
+Thank you, Shadowfax!